Gene Sarazen: Later years, legacy

 For many years after his retirement, Sarazen was a familiar figure as an honorary starter at the Masters.
 From 1981 to 1999, he joined Byron Nelson and Sam Snead in hitting a ceremonial tee shot before each Masters tournament.
 He also popularized the sport with his role as a commentator on the Wonderful World of Golf television show, and was an early TV broadcaster at important events.

 At age 71, Sarazen made a hole-in-one at The Open Championship in 1973, at the "Postage Stamp" at Troon in Scotland.
 In 1992, he was voted the Bob Jones Award, the highest honor given by the United States Golf Association in recognition of distinguished sportsmanship in golf.
 Sarazen had what is still the longest-running endorsement contract in professional sports – with Wilson Sporting Goods from 1923 until his death, a total of 75 years.

-Sarazen received an honorary degree in 1978 from Siena College, in Loudonville, New York.
-In 1998, shortly before his death, the Sarazen Student Union was named in his honor.
+In 1998, shortly before his death, the Sarazen Student Union at Siena College was named in his honor.
 He also established an endowed scholarship fund at the college, The Gene and Mary Sarazen Scholarship, which is awarded annually to students reflecting the high personal, athletic, and intellectual ideals of Dr. Sarazen.
 For many years, kitted in his signature plus-fours, he hit the first ball in an annual golf tournament, held to raise funds for the scholarship.

+Personal life and death

-Sarazen died at age 97 in 1999 from complications of pneumonia in Naples, Florida.
-His wife Mary died thirteen years earlier in 1986, and they are interred at Marco Island Cemetery in Marco.
+Sarazen died at age 97 in 1999 of complications from pneumonia in Naples, Florida.
+His wife Mary died 13 years earlier in 1986 with both interred at Marco Island Cemetery in Marco.